rach7777/monax-may/content/blog/2016/2016-03-02-eris-and-tendermint.md

 {{< image_blog "eris-tendermint.png" >}}

-Admittedly, the analogy's not a perfect one - in our view, a content management system such as Wordpress is really more like [eris:db](/components/erisdb/), whereas [eris:cli](/components/eriscli/) is a more comprehensive blockchain application and database management system.
+Admittedly, the analogy's not a perfect one - in our view, a content management system such as Wordpress is really more like `eris:db`, whereas `eris` the CLI is a more comprehensive blockchain application and database management system.

 This is where, in case you haven't already noticed, eris is all-in on [Docker](https://www.docker.com/).
 In the future, this will allow eris:db to plug into any type of consensus.
 Additionally, eris:cli should simplify the workflow of developing a Tendermint chain *sans* eris:db, over [tmsp](http://tendermint.com/posts/tendermint-socket-protocol/).